robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 ### What is Leadership?

-Leadership is the practice of social influence, often in pursuit of a goal.
+Leadership is the practice of social influence.
+The function of leadership is to produce change.
+The skills of leadership are those required to produce that change.

 Leadership has nothing to do with seniority, title, or position in a company's hierarchy.
 One does not need a title to lead.
 Granted, a title gives one social